Darkelf2024/Darkelf-Cocoa-Browser/README.md

 - JavaScript, CSP toggle
 - Hardened WebKit configuration
 - Designed for **privacy research, testing, and high-risk browsing**
+- Setup homebrew and torrc - Then toggle to activate Tor inside the browser

 📂 Browser Variants (Source Files)